Logo_horizontal

 Although all fields are now eligible for NIW, the threshold for approval is high except for STEM.
 Hence, it is important to receive accurate advice about possibility of approval for one’s case before applying for NIW.
 If possibility of approval is low, one can avoid trial and error by proceeding with another method.

-(1) Abstract
+(1) Overview

 (2) Category

-EB-3 is divided into three categories: professional who has a bachelor’s degree but without a master’s degree or 5 years of experience, skilled worker who has 2 years of experience in the field, and unskilled worker who does not have any experience.
-For a professional, the job position needs to require a bachelor’s degree.
+EB-3 is divided into three categories: professional who has a baccalaureate degree but without an advanced degree or 5 years of experience, skilled worker who has 2 years of experience in the field, and unskilled worker who does not have any experience.
+For a professional, the job position needs to require a baccalaureate degree.
 For example, most computer programmer positions require a bachelor’s degree and those with a bachelor’s degree in a relevant field may apply as professional through EB-3.
 However, a sushi chef position does not require a bachelor’s degree and may apply for EB-3 as skilled worker with 2 years of experience.
 It is important to note the experience that was gained from the current job cannot be recognized as a valid experience unless one applies for permanent residence with different job title and job duty from those of one’s current job.

 (3) Considerations